Marks Required in NEET 2026 for MBBS Abroad

-With NEET exam scheduled on 5th May 2025, all students who are desirous of studying MBBS abroad are eager to know about the minimum marks required in NEET 2025 for MBBS abroad.
-Before jumping on to approximations about what could be the qualifying score or cut-off in NEET 2025, we would like to show previous 7 year’s cut-off scores.
+With NEET exam scheduled in 1st week of May 2026, all students who are desirous of studying MBBS abroad are eager to know about the minimum marks required in NEET 2026 for MBBS abroad.
+Before jumping on to approximations about what could be the qualifying score or cut-off in NEET 2026, we would like to show previous 8 year’s cut-off scores.

 The category wise NEET qualifying cut off marks of past 6 years are as below :